quasariumm/U-Staat-Schaak/README.md

 <!-- end of the list -->
 When you click 'Start game' and you have selected 'Bot as white', you may experience some lag at the start.
 Here the bot is calculating its first move.
 Please note that the experience can vary based on the hardware you run it on.
 We are aware that the bot takes a long while, so please have patience when you play against a bot.
-### TI-84 CE Python Edition
+### TI-84 Plus CE / TI-83 Premium CE
-Once you load up the app, the chess board will begin drawing.
-Given the small memory capacity of the calculator, we couldn't pac as much features in as we'd hoped.
+To run the app, open Cesium from the `apps` menu or run arTIfiCE on your TI and run the program TICHESS.
+Once you load up the app, the chess board will draw.
 The rules of the game are as follows: your goal is to reach the other side of the board.
 Once one player has succeeded, they win.
 Once a game if finished, the program will automatically reset the game 3 seconds after one player has won.
-To quit the program, you can press the `On` button on the calculator to terminate the program.
-You may need to press this button twice.
-To start the app again, press `trace` twice.
+To quit the program, you can press the `clear` button on the calculator to terminate the program.

 ## Installation/build instructions
 ### Desktop